t1/junit-5-structure-demo/README.md

 When there are sets of tests that should be executed in several setups (and given you prefer complexity over duplication), you may want to extract them to a super class, or (if you need more than one such set in one setup) to an interface with default methods (and make the fields you set up static).
-Name these classes or interfaces `When...` and delegate the verification to methods called `verify...`.
+Name these classes or interfaces `When...` and delegate the verification to methods called `verify` + the name of the method invoked on the system under test.

 I think grouping test setups is something you should do even in medium sized test classes; it pays off quickly.
-Extracting sets of tests adds quite some complexity, so you probably should do it only when you have a significantly large set of tests to share between test setups, maybe 7.
+Extracting sets of tests adds quite some complexity, so you probably should do it only when you have a significantly large set of tests to share between test setups, maybe 5 or more.

 I hope this helps you to reap the benefits JUnit 5 provides.
-I'd be glad to hear it, when you have any feedback, probably best as an issue on GitHub.
+I'd be glad to hear it, when you have any feedback from nitpicking to success stories.